axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## Message queue support

 Large organizations increasingly rely on queuing infrastructure to transfer their data.
-For that purpose, {{% param "product.abbrev" %}} supports Apache Kafka{{% conditional-text include-if="ose" %}}, the Advanced Message Queuing Protocol (AMQP), and the Simple Text Oriented Messaging Protocol (STOMP){{% /conditional-text %}}.
+For that purpose, {{% param "product.abbrev" %}} supports Apache Kafka, the Advanced Message Queuing Protocol (AMQP), and the Simple Text Oriented Messaging Protocol (STOMP).